Skip to Content

 This report presents future climate projections for Lane County relevant to specified natural hazards for the 2020s (2010–2039) and 2050s (2040–2069) relative to the 1971–2000 historical baseline.
 The projections are presented for a lower greenhouse gas emissions scenario and a higher greenhouse gas emissions scenario and are based on multiple global climate models.
 All projections in this executive summary refer to the 2050s, relative to the historical baseline, under the higher emissions scenario.
 Projections for both time periods and emissions scenarios are included in the main report.”

 : Image from Oregon Climate Change Research Institute July 2022 Report, “Future Climate Projections: Lane County, OR” Executive Summary Table 1.
-Figure 13: Image from Oregon Climate Change Research Institute July 2022 Report, “Future Climate Projections: Lane County, OR” Executive Summary Table 1.
+Figure 20: Image from Oregon Climate Change Research Institute July 2022 Report, “Future Climate Projections: Lane County, OR” Executive Summary Table 1.

-The report provides ranges of impacts from the above projected hazards in tangible form.
+The report provides ranges of impacts from projected hazards in tangible form.
 For example, related to the very high confidence of the increasing risk of impact from heat waves, the report states, “In Lane County, the number of days per year with temperatures 90°F or higher is projected to increase by an average of 18 days (range 5–30 days) by the 2050s, relative to the 1971–2000 historical baselines, under the higher emissions scenario.”

 Links and Relevant Resources:

-5.3 Natural Hazards Mitigation Plan
+5.3 Natural Hazards Mitigation Plan (NHMP)

 The NHMP examines and prioritizes hazards to help focus risk reduction activities to protect critical infrastructure and public safety.
 Once approved by the Federal Emergency Management Agency, plan holders can qualify for federal and state funds appropriated specifically for NHMP mitigation projects.
+Since the 2020 NHMP was adopted, EWEB has been awarded over $2.5M in FEMA Hazard Mitigation Advanced Assistance funds; about $1.2 for watershed recovery and restoration work and the remainder for water transmission line feasibility studies at Day Island and Knickerbocker Bridge.

-While climate change is not defined as a natural hazard, it is a contributing factor that elevates the probability and severity of different natural hazards.
 Risk mitigation action items identified in the NHMP include seismic upgrades to existing infrastructure, emergency water distribution equipment, and watershed recovery activities to mitigate future wildfires.
-These activities are typically reflected and funded through EWEB’s ten-year electric and water capital improvement plans.
+These activities are reflected and funded through EWEB’s ten-year electric and water capital improvement plans.

 Links and Relevant Resources: